diegogarciahuerta/tk-natron/README.md

     ![advanced_project_setup](config/images/advanced_project_setup.png)

-* *Select a configuration*: "Shotgun Default" or pick an existing porject that you have already setup pages and filters for.
+* *Select a configuration*: "Shotgun Default" or pick an existing project that you have already setup pages and filters for.
 ![select_a_project_configuration](config/images/select_a_project_configuration.png)

-* *Select a Shotgun Configuration*: select "default" which will download the standard templates from shotgun. (this documentation is written assuming you have this configuration)
+* *Select a Shotgun Configuration*: select "default" which will download the standard templates/configuration from shotgun. (this documentation is written assuming you have this configuration)
 ![select_a_shotgun_configuration](config/images/select_a_shotgun_configuration.png)

-* *Define Storages*: Make sure you name your first storage "primary", and a choose a primary folder where all the 'jobs' publishes will be stored, in this case "D:\demo\jobs" for illustrative purposes.
+* *Define Storages*: Make sure you name your first storage "primary", and a choose a primary folder where all the 'jobs' will be stored, in this case "D:\demo\jobs" for illustrative purposes.
 ![define_storages](config/images/define_storages.png)

 * *Project Folder Name*: This is the name of the project in disk.
 You might have some sort of naming convention for project that you might follow, or leave as it is.
-(My advice is that you do not include spaces in the name)
+(My advice is that you do not include spaces in the name!)
 ![project_folder_name](config/images/project_folder_name.png)

 * *Select Deployment*: Choose "Centralized Setup".
 This will be the location of the configuration files (that we will be modifying later).
 For example, you could place the specific configuration for a project (in this example called game_config) within a folder called "configs" at the same level then the jobs folder, something like: